This module builds on the Transposition module by illustrating how to create transposition-related functions.

 def transposer(melody, n_val): transposed_melody = transposed_melody = [i + n_val for i in melody] return transposed_melody

-Let’s use it to bring the violin melody down one octave:
+Let’s use it to bring the motif down one octave:

 We can assign the transposed melody to a new variable directly: